saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-3-working-with-json.md

 <h2>Load JSON as a Python dictionary from a file</h2>

-In the next sample, we turn to <b>load</b> to turn a file with JSON data into a Python dictionary:
+In the next example script, we turn to <b>load</b> to turn a file with JSON data into a Python dictionary:

 <pre style="font-size:12px">
 #!/usr/bin/python3